ivahaev/amigo/README.md

     // Registering default handler function for all events. a.RegisterDefaultHandler(DefaultHandler)

-    // Optionally Creating channel to receiving all events
+    // Optionally create channel to receiving all events
     // and set created channel to receive all events c := make(chan map[string]string, 100)
     a.SetEventChannel(c)